Israel's siege of Gaza is illegal, EU says

 Schools are closed because some 190,000 people are using them as bomb shelters.

-Solid waste collection has also stopped, while drinking water is being delivered by water tankers, UNWRA said.
+Solid waste collection has also stopped, while drinking water is being delivered by trucks for now, UNWRA said on Tuesday.

 Borrell spoke to press in Muscat, where he had attended a meeting of Gulf-region ministers, as well as emergency EU foreign-ministers' talks.

-His condemnation of Israel's behaviour came after three days of EU rhetoric that had focused on the "utterly inhuman … shocking … barbarous" nature of Hamas' atrocities, while stressing Israel's rights instead of its obligations.
+His condemnation of Israel's behaviour came after three days of EU rhetoric that had focused on the "utterly inhuman … shocking … barbarous" nature of Hamas' atrocities, while highlighting Israel's rights rather than its obligations.

-"Israel's actions are a direct consequences of what Hamas did," Borrell's spokesman had said in Brussels earlier the same day.
+"Israel's actions are a direct consequence of what Hamas did," Borrell's spokesman had said in Brussels earlier the same day.

 Borrell's colleague, Hungarian commissioner Olivér Várhelyi, also made it look like Europe endorsed collective punishment by tweeting on Monday that all EU aid to Palestine was being frozen.

-This was not true and Várhelyi had not consulted anyone before tweeting it, the commission confirmed on Tuesday — but not before damage had been done.
+This was not true and Várhelyi had not consulted anyone before tweeting it, the European Commission confirmed on Tuesday — but not before damage had been done.

 The Várhelyi farce had prompted a "wave" of questions by Arab states, Borrell noted.

-It prompted Israeli diplomats and some German MPs to push for wider aid-cuts and it frightened first responders.
+It also emboldened Israeli diplomats and some German MPs to push for wider aid-cuts and it frightened first responders.

 "If UNRWA does not receive expected contributions, it will not be able to continue its life-saving service provision in Gaza and throughout the region, which would result in a humanitarian catastrophe," Marta Lorenzo, UNWRA's Europe director, told EUobserver.

-Borrell said that "95 percent" of EU ministers took the same view in the Muscat talks, while "two or three" of the EU 27 did want aid cuts.
+Borrell said that "95 percent" of EU ministers took the same line in the Muscat talks, while "two or three" of the EU 27 did want aid cuts.

-He pledged his services would conduct a swift review of EU aid to Palestine to make sure no money ended up with Hamas via error or deception.
+He pledged his staff would conduct a swift review of EU aid to Palestine to make sure no money ended up with Hamas via error or deception.

-The European Commission spent €30m for water-sanitation facilities in Gaza last year for instance, as part of a wider €296m aid budget for Palestine including €97m for UNWRA.
+The EU commission spent €30m on water-sanitation facilities in Gaza last year for instance, as part of a wider €296m aid budget for Palestine including €97m for UNWRA.

-"If in a few years we discovered that some money we spent went to fund terrorist activities someone will have to take political responsibility for that.
+"If, in a few years, we discover that some money we spent went to fund terrorist activities someone will have to take political responsibility for that.
 I don't believe it happens, but let's check it," Borrell said.

-Cutting aid to ordinary Palestinians would be "the best present we could give to Hamas and it would jeopardise our interests and partnerships in the Arab world," he added.
+Stopping aid to ordinary Palestinians would be "the best present we could give to Hamas and it would jeopardise our interests and partnerships in the Arab world," he added.

 The European Parliament helps to oversee EU spending via its budgetary-control committee.

-And its 2024 budget rapporteur, Romanian centre-right MEP Siegfried Muresan, also said he would consider freezing non-essential aid money if need be.
+And its 2024 EU-budget rapporteur, Romanian centre-right MEP Siegfried Muresan, also said he would consider freezing non-essential aid money if need be.

-"We want to make sure that beyond UNRWA, the EU budget does not get to any organisations which has any ties, any links to Hamas," he said.
+"We want to make sure that, beyond UNRWA, the EU budget does not get to any organisations which has any ties, any links to Hamas," he said.

 "If there is anything from the EU budget that we feel has to be put in question or frozen or put in reserve as a consequence of the start of this war we are going to propose a respective amendment," Muresan added.